Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • Start with the planning-practice and retirement frames because FP II punishes answers that ignore sequencing and timeline pressure.

-• Use the study plan for the first structured pass, the cheat sheet for fast integration cues, and the exact practice page when you are ready for mixed review.
+• Use the study plan for the first structured pass, the cheat sheet for fast integration cues, and practice questions when you are ready for mixed review.

 How FP II relates to QAFP